-The first call was from a young child and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
-Shoup entertained the child with “Ho ho ho’s” and asked to speak to the mother at which time he learned of the newspaper advertisement.
-He instructed his staff of airmen to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to a number of callers that night.
+The first call was from a young child, and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
+Shoup entertained the child with “Ho ho ho’s” and asked to talk to the mother, at which time he learned of the newspaper advertisement.
+He instructed his staff of airmen to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to several callers that night.
 According to his daughter, Shoup called the local radio station and said

 “This is the commander at the Combat Alert Center, and we have an unidentified flying object.
 Why, it looks like a sleigh.”

 Soon the radio stations would call him hourly and ask, “Where’s Santa now?” and a tradition was born.
-Another version of the story is that the call came in on November 30, and though initially unwilling, Shoup saw a PR opportunity and saw to it that the Press learned “CONAD, Army, Navy, and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas.”
+Another version of the story is that the call came in on November 30.
+Though initially unwilling, Shoup saw a PR opportunity and saw to it that the Press learned “CONAD, Army, Navy, and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas.”
 This being the middle of the Cold War, the story went “viral” as they say.

-Twelve hundred volunteers, including First Lady Michelle Obama, handle phone calls and emails each Christmas Eve where there are over 70,000 calls and more than 12,000 emails.
+Twelve hundred volunteers, including Michelle Obama when she was First Lady, handle phone calls and emails each Christmas Eve, where there are over 70,000 calls and more than 12,000 emails.
 People from local churches volunteer to take calls.
 Over nineteen million visitors from 200 countries check on Santa’s whereabouts via the website.
 With various web and mobile technologies, you can check in on Santa via NORAD at your choice of technology below:

 - Email: email@example.com